 ESD Smock testing procedure requires the fabric to be measured as “static dissipative” on the Ohms scale and to be grounded (bonded electrically to a grounding system) so that it is not an isolated floating conductor.
 In this article, I review how ANSI / ESD S20.20-2021 defines ESD Smocks and explain the “isolated floating conductor” issue with wearing ESD clothing.

 According to ANSI / ESD S20.20 ESD garments are either “Static Control Garments,” “Groundable Static Control Garments,” or “Groundable Static Control Garment Systems.”

 1. ESD Smock Requirements for ANSI / ESD S20.20

 The minimal definition of an ESD smock is that it is static dissipative.
-This means that measured panel-to-panel it has less than 1 x 1011 ohms of surface resistance.
+This means that the measured panel-to-panel surface resistance is less than 1 x 1011 ohms.

 A “Static Control Garment” has < 1 x 1011 ohms surface resistance measured point-to-point on the garment.

 To perform this test the garment should be electrically isolated, (laying on an insulative surface).
 Then, place the electrodes connected to the meter on the sleeve panels of the garment.

 The meter will measure the lowest resistance path between the electrodes placed on the sleeve panels.